Will be available soon.

 14.4 Other Data Controller specific actions related to the processing of personal data will be charged by Data Processor, if it is not explicitly stated in this DPA that Data Processor shall perform such actions free of charge.
 Requests for such actions, assistance, information or documentation made by the Data Controller, its auditors or customers under the data processing agreement or under applicable legislation regarding data protection shall thus be charged by Data Processor to the Data Controller on a T/M basis (time used and external costs incurred by Data Processor will be charged to the Data Controller).

-15.1 This DPA is effective as of the effective date of the Agreement.
+15.1 This DPA is effective as of the effective date of the MSA.

 15.2 Both parties shall be entitled to require the DPA renegotiated if changes to the law or inexpediency of the DPA should give rise to such renegotiation.